Meta-Markets is a stock market for social media profiles.

-Users on social media services generate value as they upload content, collect responses, and build their social graph.
-While the service providers monetize user activity by selling access to third parties and advertisers, users themselves are clueless about the value they generate.
-Meta-Markets raised the following questions: As users of social media what monetary value we create for the service providers?
-How might the generators of that value can benefit from it?
+Users on social media platforms upload content, collect responses, build their social graph and an activity feed by following or unfollowing other users.
+The platform owners capture value of these network effects through control of data, they monetize user activity by selling access to third parties and advertisers.
+Whereas, the majority of users are not well informed about the extend of value they generate on a social media platform.
+Meta-Markets raises the following questions: As users of social media platforms, what monetary value we create for the platform?
+How might the users benefit from the extend of the value they generated?

-On Meta-Markets, members did IPO (Initial Public Offering) shares of their social media profiles in a Dutch Auction and traded shares of other people using a virtual currency.
-During the IPO, each user accepts to represent their profile as 1000 shares, keeps 500 shares and auctions the rest.
-After a 3-day auction, the initial value of the shares is decided and it gets traded openly afterwards.
-As in all stock markets, supply and demand determines the value of each share of the social media profile.
+On Meta-Markets, members engage in an Initial Public Offering (IPO) of their own social media profiles (e.g., Facebook profile) and trade shares of other people using a virtual currency.
+During the IPO process, each user accepts their profile to be represented as 1000 shares.
+They keep 50% of these shares, and sell the rest of it in a Dutch Auction.
+After a 3-day auction, the initial value of the shares is decided and it gets traded openly.
+As in any market, supply and demand determines the value of each share of the social media profile.

 On May 1st 2008, User Labor protocol was released as an outcome of the Meta-Markets platform.